anwaldt/SPRAWL/README.md

 ```

 It is per default configured for up to 16 access points,
-each contributing a mono signal.
+each contributing a stereo signal.
 The inputs and outputs
 of the SC Jack client are assigned as follows:

 <img src="./graphics/basic_server_connections.png" width="800">